Paulo1312/ss_to_json_outline_rust/README.md

 If you want to write data in a file - you can use this command:

 `cargo run *your link* > config.json`

+## Updates
+- 0.4.0: Added support of new configuration format for Outline